horchi/linux-p4d/README.md

 # Linux - P4 Daemon (p4d)

 This daemon is fetching data from the S 3200 and store it in a MySQL database.
-The data that should be fetched can be configured with a WEBIF or daemon.
-The collected data of the S 3200 will be displayed with the WEBIF, too.

 Written by: *Jörg Wendel (linux at jwendel dot de)*